 A small treat to celebrate, this is a cross between a cake and a soft cookie.
 And it's called a pie.
 I know.
-Beats me too.
 But it's delicious.
 And so easy to make, a no-brainer really if you want to have red velvet cake without the fuss.
-Oh, and they are filled with the wildly loved cream cheese frosting, of course.
+And they are filled with the wildly loved cream cheese frosting.

 The consistency of the batter is crucial for a good whoopie pie that holds its shape, and this depends on the recipe.
 Too much liquid, for example, and the batter will be too thin and spread too quickly when baking.
 This recipe today makes perfectly plump and moist whoopie pies.